hillaabra/pinterest-data-pipeline934/README.md

 - I wrote SQL queries to extract a series of comprehensive insights from the so-called historical data of the batch layer: these queries generate daily, precomputed batch views that are written to Parquet files within Databricks, ready for ingestion to a **Serving Layer**.
 - The job is orchestrated from the Apache Airflow UI on an AWS MWAA environment using a DAG which currently schedules the batch layer pipeline to be run once daily at midnight.

-For the **Speed Layer** (or **Stream Layer**):
+For the **Stream Layer** (or **Speed Layer**):
 - The data is ingested, as three streams, using AWS API Gateway into AWS Kinesis.
 - The data is read in near-real-time from Kinesis into DataFrames using Spark Structured Streaming within Databricks.
 - After cleaning, the data is written into Databricks Delta Tables for long-term storage.

-(The next stage of development for this pipeline would be to develop the **Server Layer** of the architecture, where the outputs of the batch and stream layers could be merged to allow for both historical and real-time data analysis.)

 The same **data cleaning transformations** are performed on the corresponding datasets in the two layers.
 These include:
-- Reordering, renaming, combining and/or dropping columns for better data comprehension
+- reordering, renaming, combining and/or dropping columns for better data comprehension;
-- Type-casting columns where necessary
+- type-casting columns where necessary;
-- Data normalisation, including replacing missing or unmeaningful values with `None`
+- data normalisation, including replacing missing or unmeaningful values with `None`.

 ### [Pipeline Infrastructure](#infrastructure-diagram)